This information explains hormonal therapy for people with prostate cancer who are having radiation therapy.Back to top

 - Any herbal remedies, vitamins, or dietary supplements

-- You will have blood tests.
+- You’ll have blood tests.
 This is because your liver enzymes may go up.
 If this happens, your doctor will discuss it with you and make a plan, if needed.

 - Alcohol may interfere with your medications.
 Please check with your healthcare providers if you want to drink alcohol.